jwisemanca/biReports/webelements/readme.md

 ### webElements Can be Used by Report Developers To:

-1. Embed web controls into a Crystal report.
+1. Embed different types of web controls into a Crystal report.
-1. Develop a custom prompt page to target Crystal Reports.
+1. Develop a custom prompt page to target one or more Crystal Reports.
 1. Create dashboard-style reports with more interactivity.
 1. Develop an interface for write-backs to the database, using target reports based on a stored procedure.
 1. Create a workflow to pass filtered & selected data to another report.